Radioactive decay

 Otherwise, there is a preference of direction in a particular axis and the particles’ movement is no longer random (you can convince yourself the validity of eq8 by summing the squares of three sets of randomly generated numbers in a spreadsheet and finding their averages; the larger the number of elements in each set, the closer the average values are to each other).
 Hence, we can rewrite eq7 as:

-Substitute eq9 in eq5
+Substituting eq9 in eq5 gives

 The pressure (not to be confused with momentum) exerted by particles on the shaded wall is